Elizabeth Chai Vasarhelyi: Sports documentaries

+Nyad

+In 2023, Vasarhelyi and Chin released their first fictional film, a sports drama dramatizing the story of Diana Nyad's 110-mile swim from Cuba to Key West, Florida.
+The directors stated they were drawn to the story because it featured an impossible dream and centered complex female stories.
+Vasarhelyi praised the lead actress, Annete Bening, for her embodiment of Nyad and her physical understanding of the narrative.

+Recognition

 Vasarhelyi has received grants from the Sundance Institute, the Ford Foundation, the Rockefeller Brothers Fund, Bertha Britdoc, the William and Mary Greve Foundation and the National Endowment of the Arts.

 She was selected as a 2013 Sundance Documentary Film Fellow, named one of Filmmaker magazine's 25 New Faces of Independent Film in 2005[4] and received an Achievement Award from Creative Visions foundation in 2008.

 Personal life

 Vasarhelyi married Jimmy Chin, a photographer for National Geographic and a professional skier and climber, on May 26, 2013.
 They have two children.
 Vasarhelyi met Chin at a conference at Lake Tahoe in 2012.
+Chin and Vasarhelyi filed for divorce in 2025.